DeepIPC: Deeply Integrated Perception and Control for an Autonomous Vehicle in Real Environments: Related Works

 After achieving the ability to perceive the environment, a model also needs to leverage this ability to support the controller parts.
 In the field of end-to-end autonomous driving where perception and control are coupled together, better visual perception means better drivability as the controller gets better features directly from the perception module \cite{percep_control0}.
 The work in coupling perception and control modules has been done by Ishihara et al. \cite{highcommand1} where an end-to-end model is deployed to perform multiple vision tasks and predict navigational controls at the same time.
 Similar work is also proposed by Chitta et al. \cite{aim_mt} where a model called AIM-MT (auto-regressive image-based model with multi-task supervision) completes perception and control tasks simultaneously to drive a vehicle.
 It is disclosed that performing vision tasks can improve drivability as the controller receives better perception features.

 Similar to Ishihara et al. \cite{highcommand1} and Chitta et al. \cite{aim_mt}, the perception parts of DeepIPC are guided by completing a vision task to provide better features.
 However, it only uses semantic segmentation as auxiliary supervision since the depth is considered as an input.
-For a comparative study, we use AIM-MT as a representative of the model that uses depth estimation as an extra supervision in providing better features.
+Then, the controller is equipped with two decision-makers that predict waypoints and navigational controls to consider different aspects of driving.
+For a comparative study, we use AIM-MT as a baseline in justifying the performance of DeepIPC.
+The objective is to compare our model (that has a better data representation) with a model that is guided by extra supervision to produce better features for the controller.